pragone/enhanced-outlook-mcp/README.md

    npm install
    ```

-3. Create a `.env` file based on `.env.example` with your Microsoft App Registration details:
+3. Create a `.env` file with your Microsoft App Registration details.
+See `GETTING_STARTED.md` for detailed instructions on how to register an application in Azure and obtain your client ID and secret.
    ```
    MS_CLIENT_ID=your_client_id
    MS_CLIENT_SECRET=your_client_secret